ChloeHo12/New-York-City-Airbnb-Price-Prediction/README.md

 # Predicting the price of Airbnb Listings in New York City
-## Here is the link to [Tableau - Exploratory Data Analysis Dashboard](https://public.tableau.com/app/profile/nguyen.ho2733/viz/Airbnb_16840158070070/Dashboard3)
+## Here is the link to the Tableau interactive dashboard [Tableau - AirBbB in NYC Analytics](https://public.tableau.com/app/profile/nguyen.ho2733/viz/Airbnb_16840158070070/Dashboard3)

 ## 1. Introduction to the data set